spencerfliao/notes/content/Books/Why Zebras Don't Get Ulcers.md

 And as does the frequent theme of this book, namely, that if you have a stressor that goes on for too long, an adaptive decline back to baseline can overshoot and you get into trouble.

-Amid his skepticism, what he found was that the group therapy intervention extended life span an average of eighteen months, a whopping great effect.
+Women who had just gotten a metastatic breast cancer diagnosis were randomly assigned to either a group that received standard medical care or a group that, in addition, had intensive supportive group psychotherapy with other breast cancer patients.
+As Spiegel has emphasized in his accounts of this famous study, he went into it anticipating that the group therapy intervention might decrease psychological distress in patients, but he certainly didn’t expect that it would affect the biology of the cancer.
+Amid his skepticism, what he found was that the group therapy intervention extended life span an average of eighteen months, a whopping great effect. ^afcca7

 The advocates of a rather damaging overstatement of these psychology-health relationships are not always addled voices from the lunatic fringe.
 They include influential health practitioners whose medical degrees appear to lend credence to their extravagant claims.